 This category reflects excellence in account-based marketing of any variety or scale – i.e. strategic, lite or programmatic.
 Submissions must explain the nature of the business challenge or opportunity, the dynamics or nature of the audience, and why ABM was determined as the most appropriate approach.
 As well as explaining how campaign creative was developed and deployed, together with any use of customer insight and any marketing technology used, it is critical that the submission explains how sales were involved, engaged and aligned to ensure success of the initiative.

 Marketing both to and through resellers, distributors or other intermediaries in any sector is the focus of this category.
 Submissions must explain the dynamics and characteristics of the specific channel audience involved, how activity nurtured the relationship between vendor/ supplier and the channel partner, and how the objectives of both parties were met.

-This category recognizes excellent delivery or management of marketing activity or programs by inhouse marketers, and how one individual has gone over and above expectations in ensuring their campaign(s) was/were effective for their brand and resonant for their audience.
+This category recognises excellent delivery or management of marketing activity or programmes by in-house marketers, and how one individual has gone over and above expectations in ensuring their campaign(s) was/were effective for their brand and resonant for their audience.
 Submissions should demonstrate the individual’s excellence at all stages of campaign planning, delivery and management, and how they both fought and embraced unexpected opportunities.

 This category recognises the B2B marketing agency that demonstrated a consistently excellent approach to all aspects of business, specifically during the qualifying period.
 Submissions must include information on client wins, achieving client objectives, client satisfaction/ loyalty, staff satisfaction/loyalty and profitability.
 Other achievements, such as expansion and development of new areas of expertise, will also be considered.
 Submissions must also state whether the agency operates only from a UK HQ, or whether it has registered offices in other geographical locations, At least three client testimonials must be included.